8 Amazing Content Writing Tips for Beginners

 In the few years of my writing, I have realized that niching is a crucial aspect of your career path.
 However, as a newbie, you may not know which area works best for you.

-At this stage, just have fun with your writing.
+At this stage, just have fun with your content writing.
 Explore different niches, read widely and extensively.
-During this process, you may notice a few areas that you like and would love to grow into.
+During this process, you may notice a few areas you like and would love to grow into.

 I would not recommend just one area, and this is why.
 What if something happens to that industry and you have no portfolio in other niches, you will lose income and take a long time to bounce back.
-Consider what has happened during this COVID-19 for writers in the travel industry.
+Consider what has happened during this COVID-19 for content writers in the travel industry.

 3. Have a Website and Blog Regularly